-- 1. Summa Cum Laude: A student may be graduated "Summa Cum Laude" with a grade point ratio of 3.900 or above. - Magna Cum Laude: A student may be graduated "Magna Cum Laude" with a grade point ratio range of 3.700 through 3.899. - 3.
+- Summa Cum Laude: A student may be graduated "Summa Cum Laude" with a grade point ratio of 3.900 or above. - 2.
+Magna Cum Laude: A student may be graduated "Magna Cum Laude" with a grade point ratio range of 3.700 through 3.899. - 3.
 Cum Laude: A student may be graduated "Cum Laude" with a grade point ratio range of 3.500 through 3.699.

-For those students who graduate in December 1983 and thereafter, to be eligible for graduation with honors, a student seeking a baccalaureate degree must enroll in and complete a minimum of 75 semester hours preceding graduation at this institution.
+To be eligible for graduation with honors, a student seeking a baccalaureate degree must enroll in and complete a minimum of 75 semester hours preceding graduation at this institution.
 Course credit received by examination is not included in this total.
 The grade point ratio of all college hours attempted, excluding transfer hours, must equal that required at Texas A&M for the appropriate category of honors.